 Thalidomide also affects the development of organs, including the brain, the eyes, and the auditory system.

 Estimates suggest that the drug caused at least 10,000 cases of severe congenital abnormality, leading to the death within months of approximately half of the babies affected.
-There were also reports of increased rates of pregnancy loss during the period when thalidomide was widely used.
+There were also reports of

 In 1960, Dr. Kelsey refused applications from the William S. Merrell Company to market thalidomide, as a sedative branded Kevadon, citing a lack of evidence regarding its safety in humans and concerns about nerve damage.